 If we sample more often the process dynamics may be revealed (green arrows) and with better Insights it is possible to make better decisions.
 If the process is not stable over time, this argues for an InSight Pro solution over the laboratory units and vice versa.

 It will all be of little or no use to acquire a perfectly representative sample in time, space and all dimensionalities if at the end the sample is not presented to the analyser in a proper way.

 It may seem that by going on-line we skip a lot of problems, but keep in mind that the on-line analysers sees the process through a relatively small probe which can be equivalated to a man studying the world through binoculars – we better point him in the right direction.
 Likewise, a process analyser must have the probes and cells placed in a proper position to sample the process right.
 Think of powder sampling and how to avoid all the fines or more coarse particles to have an overrepresentation in the measurement.

-Our laboratory Quant units can handle near all sample types, by proper choice of sampling device (accessory).
-We offer accessories supporting very different physical setups from clean transmission to diffuse transmission and diffuse reflection in several variations.
+Our laboratory Quant units can handle nearly all sample types, by proper choice of sampling device (accessory).
+We offer accessories supporting different physical set ups from clean transmission to diffuse transmission and diffuse reflection in several variations.